 – Justice William O. Douglas (U.S. Supreme Court)

-“Mass tort” and “class action” litigation provides the most challenging work in the arena of complex litigation.
-The litigation is very expensive; due to the potential liability of the defendant is so high, these cases tend to be very well defended by the corporations involved.
-Jackson & Tucker possess the skill, expertise, and resources to manage the complexities and expense of “mass tort” and “class action” suits.
-Some “mass torts” and “class actions” the firm has handled in the past have involved:
+“Mass tort” and “class action” litigation is arguably the most challenging work in the arena of complex litigation.
+It is very time consuming and expensive; the potential liability of the defendant is usually so high, these cases tend to be strongly defended by the corporations involved.
+Some “mass torts” and “class actions” our firm has handled in the past have involved:

 - Pharmaceutical Drugs